harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

 Phoenix is *not* trying to:

 * Replace the FTC SDK or change how OpModes work.
-* Be a full command‑based framework with every possible feature.
+* Be a giant, batteries‑included command‑based framework.
-* Hide all complexity.
-Some concepts (plants, tasks, TagAim) are explicit so they remain understandable.
+* Hide all complexity behind magic annotations or reflection.

+Instead, it offers a **thin, explicit** set of tools that you wire together in your own `PhoenixRobot` class.

 ---